 On the day of the Sunday service, click here to see the leaflet bulletin of scripture readings, prayers, and the words to the hymns.
 The video broadcast does not display the words said and sung by the congregation, so click here to see the leaflet bulletin.

-Wine At Communion
+Wine At Communion, Gluten-Free Wafers

-COVID-19 and Flu Precautions at SsAM
+Virus Precautions at SsAM

 The wearing of masks is a personal decision and people are welcome to choose to mask at any time as well as decide on their level of contact with others.
 We continue to have masks available for anyone needing one.